yuanruntian/TPP/README.md

 Code and data for "Text-Promptable Segmentation for Medical Image Sequences".

 ## Datasets
+We have collected 18 datasets consist of medical image sequences, including 20 anatomical structures across 4 different imaging modalities.
+**Note:** if you plan to use these datasets, be sure to follow the citation guidelines provided by the original authors.

 | Dataset                                        | Class                                                                                 | Link                                                                                   | Processed data |
 |------------------------------------------------|---------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|:----------------:|
 | 2018 Atria Segmentation Data                   | Left atria                                                                            | [link](https://www.cardiacatlas.org/atriaseg2018-challenge/atria-seg-data/)            |    upcoming    |